Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ;
 ```
 ## Setting the monitoring role permissions
-If you would like to monitor errors, run stats, connector stats, enabled tables, you can set up a ServiceNow monitoring role that allows access to the views in the connector database.
+If you would like to monitor errors, run stats, connector stats, enabled tables, you can set up a ServiceNow® monitoring role that allows access to the views in the connector database.
 For example, run the following in a worksheet (and then use the role):
 ```SQL
 USE ROLE accountadmin;
 CREATE ROLE IF NOT EXISTS servicenow_monitor_role;